vertica/vertica-python/README.md

 #  Client redirects to node: v_vdb_node0005
 ```

-### Data Transfer Format
+#### Data Transfer Format
-There are two formats for transfering data from a server to a vertica-python client: text and binary.
+There are two formats for transferring data from a server to a vertica-python client: text and binary.
 For example, a FLOAT type data is represented as a 8-byte IEEE-754 floating point number (fixed-width) in binary format, and a human-readable string (variable-width) in text format.
 The text format of values is whatever strings are produced and accepted by the input/output conversion functions for the particular data type.

 Depending on the data type, binary transfer is generally more efficient and requires less bandwidth than text transfer.
 However, when transferring a large number of small values, binary transfer may use more bandwidth.

+A connection is set to use text format by default.
+Set ```binary_transfer``` to True to use binary format.

 ```python
 import vertica_python